-By Stephen J. McKinney and Roger Edwards
+By Stephen J. McKinney, Roger Edwards and Walter M. Humes

 In 2022 we commemorate the 150th anniversary of the Education (Scotland) Act 1872.
 This is the most important education Act in the introduction of the system of compulsory school education in Scotland.
 It is also regarded as a key Act in relation to the Education (Scotland) Act 1918.
 The 1918 Act provided the offer of state funding for the remaining denominational schools that had not transferred to the national system of board schools as a result of the 1872 Act.
-This is the first in a short series of articles that will draw on contemporary historical research and explore the aims of the 1872 Act for Scottish education and the consequences of the Act for the Scottish society that was emerging in the late 19th century and early 20th century.
+This article explores the aims of the 1872 Act for Scottish education and the consequences of the Act for the Scottish society that was emerging in the late 19th century and early 20th century.